COMCIFS/comcifs.github.io/draft/powder_data_presentation.md

 ## Appendix B: Comparison with Toby et. al.

-### Summary of TvDL approach
+### Summary of TVDL approach

 For brevity,
-[Toby, von Dreele, and Larson (2003)](https://onlinelibrary.wiley.com/iucr/doi/10.1107/S0021889803016819) is abbreviated as TvDL below.
-The TvDL prescription is given in terms of `D` diffraction measurements and `P` phases.
+[Toby, Von Dreele, and Larson (2003)](https://onlinelibrary.wiley.com/iucr/doi/10.1107/S0021889803016819) is abbreviated as TVDL below.
+The TVDL prescription is given in terms of `D` diffraction measurements and `P` phases.

 Four kinds of data blocks are described: